Eya Laure

-Ejiya Cruz Laure (born March 20, 1999), better known as Eya Laure, is a Filipina volleyball player.
-She currently plays for UST Golden Tigresses volleyball team in the UAAP and Chery Tiggo Crossovers in the Philippine Super Liga.
+Ejiya "Eya" Cruz Laure (born March 21, 1999) is a Filipino volleyball player.
+She is a former team captain of UST Golden Tigresses volleyball team in the UAAP and previously played for Chery Tiggo Crossovers in the Premier Volleyball League.
 She is a member of the Philippines women's national volleyball team.

 Personal life

 Laure is from a family of athletes.
 She is the daughter of Eddie Laure, a professional basketball player who earned the titles "The Dominator" and "The Bounty Hunter" in his stint in the PBA, and Jovie Laure.
-Her older sister, Ennajie Laure, is her teammate in the UST Golden Tigresses and plays as an outside spiker.
-His younger brother, Echo Laure, is a member of the boys' basketball team of NU.
-She finished taking BS Tourism at the University of Santo Tomas.
+Her older sister, Ennajie Laure, is her teammate in UST Golden Tigresses and Chery Tiggo Crossovers who plays as an outside spiker.
+Her younger brother, Echo Laure, is a member of the boys' basketball team of NU.

+In June 2022, Laure graduated with a bachelor's degree in tourism management.
+It was reported in August 2022 that she enrolled with a master's degree in business administration majoring in entrepreneurship.

+Volleyball career

+High school career

+Laure played with UST Junior Tigresses for UAAP Juniors from Season 75-80 where she brought home one gold, four silvers, and one bronze.
+She received multiple individual awards in this division including the "Season’s Most Valuable Player" for UAAP Season 78 Girls' Volleyball.

+Collegiate career

+She then played her rookie year in the Seniors division with UST Tigresses on UAAP Season 81 Women's Volleyball, where they end up with a silver medal.
+Laure was awarded “Rookie of the Year” and “1st Best Outside Spiker”.
+She is also the Season's Best Attacker and Rank 2nd for Most Valuable Player behind Sisi Rondina.

+Laure returned to play with UST Tigresses on UAAP Season 84 Women's Volleyball and UAAP Season 85 Women's Volleyball after the COVID-19 pandemic, where they finished 4th on both occasions.
+Laure, although not officially awarded, was the Best Scorer for both Season 84 and Season 85.

+She forewent her last playing year in UAAP to play in PVL, a Professional Volleyball League, with Chery Tiggo Crossovers in 2023.